-A second telegram from Kiel states that this comet was
+A second telegram from Kiel states that this comet was NO. 1964, VOL. 76 observed by Prof. Aitken at the Lick Observatory on June 13, when its position at 15h.
+7 2m.
+(Lick M.T.) was R.A.=23h.

-R.A. = 23h.
 59m.
-44.4s., dec. = 0° 10' 16'' S., which is about 22.5m.
-E. and 11⁄2° S. of λ Piscium.
+44.4s., dec.=0° 10' 16'' S., which is about 22.5m.
+E. and $1\frac{1}{2}^{\circ}$ S. of $\lambda$ Piscium.
 This object is apparently becoming brighter at a rapid rate, for Prof. Aitken gives its magnitude as 9.5.

-TITANIUM FLUTINGS IN THE SPECTRUM OF a ORIONIS .-From the examination of the spectrum of a Orionis taken with the four-prism spectrograph, Mr. Newall believes that he has discovered the presence of three titanium flutings in the red end of the spectrum of that star.
-The wave-lengths determined for the heads of the flutings, viz. λλ 7053, 7087, and 7124, agree fairly well with those found by Messrs.
-Hale and Adams in the spectrum of the titanium-arc flame, whilst collateral evidence, based on the analogy between the spectra of sun-spots and third-type stars, suggests that these bands are to be expected in stellar spectra of the α Orionis type, because they have been found in sun-spot spectra.
-Two other flutings, with heads at $\lambda\lambda$ 5166.8 and 5447.1 respectively, were also found, and agree with the heads of the two strongest Ti flutings found by Prof. Fowler.
+TITANIUM FLUTINGS IN THE SPECTRUM OF a ORIONIS.- From the examination of the spectrum of a Orionis taken with the four-prism spectrograph, Mr. Newall believes that he has discovered the presence of three titanium flutings in the red end of the spectrum of that star.
+The wavelengths determined for the heads of the flutings, viz. $\lambda\lambda$ 7053, 7087, and 7124, agree fairly well with those found by Messrs.
+Hale and Adams in the spectrum of the titanium-arc flame, whilst collateral evidence, based on the analogy between the spectra of sun-spots and third-type stars, suggests that these bands are to be expected in stellar spectra of the a Orionis type, because they have been found in sun-spot spectra.
+Two other flutings, with heads at $\lambda\lambda$ 5166-8 and 5447-1 respectively, were also found, and agree with the heads of the two strongest Ti flutings found by Prof. Fowler.

-An inter-comparison of sun-spot spectra and the spectrum of a Orionis shows that numerous spot lines occur in the stellar spectrum (Monthly Notices R.A.S., vol. lxvii., p.
+An inter-comparison of sun-spot spectra and the spectrum of $\alpha$ Orionis shows that numerous spot lines occur in the stellar spectrum (Monthly Notices R.A.S., vol. lxvii., p.
 482, May).

-Tin in Stellar Atmospheres.-On examining some spectrograms of α Scorpii for radial-velocity determinations, Mr. Goatcher, of the Cape Observatory, found a persistent discrepancy occurring when measurements of the wave-length of a line at about λ 4525 were reduced, this line always giving a velocity about 6 km. per second too low.
-This discordance was examined by Mr. Lunt, who arrived at the conclusion that it is probably due to the hitherto unsuspected presence of a tin line, the wavelength of which, according to Exner and Haschek's tables, is \$\delta\ 4525.00.
-In the region covered by the spectrum which was examined, the latter observers give only one other tin line, and as this, according to Sir Norman Lockyer's published tables, is an enhanced line, it is not to be expected in the spectrum of α Scorpii (Antarian type).
+TIN IN STELLAR ATMOSPHERES.-On examining some spectrograms of $\alpha$ Scorpii for radial-velocity determinations, Mr. Goatcher, of the Cape Observatory, found a persistent discrepancy occurring when measurements of the wave-length of a line at about $\lambda$ 4525 were reduced, this line always giving a velocity about 6 km. per second too low.
+This discordance was examined by Mr. Lunt, who arrived at the conclusion that it is probably due to the hitherto unsuspected presence of a tin line, the wave-length of which, according to Exner and Haschek's tables, is $\lambda$ 4525.00.
+In the region covered by the spectrum which was examined, the latter observers give only one other tin line, and as this, according to Sir Norman Lockyer's published tables, is an enhanced line, it is not to be expected in the spectrum of $\alpha$ Scorpii (Antarian type).
 Should Mr. Lunt's conclusion be confirmed, it will be the first occasion on which tin has been shown to exist in the atmosphere of a star (Monthly Notices R.A.S., vol. lxvii., p.
 487).